YuanYuYuan/zenoh-web/content/blog/2023-03-17-zenoh-vs-mqtt-kafka-dds.md

 compared to that of DDS and 65x and 130x for Kafka and MQTT at the payload size of 8 bytes.
 Zenoh achieves peak performances at 8KB, achieving more than 4x throughput than DDS, 22x than Kafka, and 33x than MQTT.
-Finally, for a payload of 32KB Zenoh achieves more than 2x higher throughput than DDS, 6x than MQTT, and 12x than Kafka.
+Finally, for a payload of 32 KB, Zenoh achieves more than 2x higher throughput than DDS, 6x than MQTT, and 12x than Kafka.

 The throughput across multiple machines over a 100 Gb Ethernet is shown